PulipatiPranav/AI-trading-agent/README.md

 This cycle continues across many episodes, helping the agent learn optimal strategies through trial and error — just like a human learning from experience.

+## 🏗️ Milestone 3: Trading Environment

+We built a custom **Gym environment** that simulates a stock market and allows our agent to:
+- Buy (0), Sell (1), or Hold (2) stock
+- Track its account balance, shares held, and net worth
+- Receive a reward based on portfolio growth (profit)

+### 🔍 State Space
+The observation returned to the agent includes:
+- Current balance
+- Current stock price
+- Number of shares held

+### ✅ Features
+- Handles basic trading logic and transaction simulation
+- Tracks net worth over time
+- Can be used directly with `stable-baselines3` RL models